rails/rails/guides/source/active_record_multiple_databases.md

-rails db:migrate:status                  # Display status of migrations rails db:migrate:status:animals          # Display status of migrations for animals database rails db:migrate:status:primary          # Display status of migrations for primary database rails db:rollback                        # Rolls the schema back to the previous version (specify steps w/ STEP=n) rails db:rollback:animals                # Rollback animals database for current environment (specify steps w/ STEP=n) rails db:rollback:primary                # Rollback primary database for current environment (specify steps w/ STEP=n)
+rails db:migrate:status                  # Display status of migrations rails db:migrate:status:animals          # Display status of migrations for animals database rails db:migrate:status:primary          # Display status of migrations for primary database rails db:reset                           # Drops and recreates all databases from their schema for the current environment and loads the seeds rails db:reset:animals                   # Drops and recreates the animals database from its schema for the current environment and loads the seeds rails db:reset:primary                   # Drops and recreates the primary database from its schema for the current environment and loads the seeds rails db:rollback                        # Rolls the schema back to the previous version (specify steps w/ STEP=n) rails db:rollback:animals                # Rollback animals database for current environment (specify steps w/ STEP=n) rails db:rollback:primary                # Rollback primary database for current environment (specify steps w/ STEP=n)